People

 Kaitlyn PritzlGraduate Student

-Kaitlyn is interested in child development and well-being, and the influence of toxic stress on long-term development.
-More specifically, she is interested in parent-child interactions in the context of stress, and the impact this may have on the developing child.
-Kaitlyn is currently involved in a research study exploring how to offer child friendly-visits for families who experience parental incarceration via remote video visits on tablets.
-Kaitlyn is also looking forward to working on the Healthy Brain and Child Development Study to better understand brain growth in the first few years of life.
+I am interested in child development and well-being, and the influence of toxic stress on long-term development.
+More specifically, I am interested in parent-child interactions in the context of stress and the impact this may have on the developing child.
+I am currently involved in a research study exploring how to offer child-friendly visits for families who experience parental incarceration via remote video visits on tablets.
+I am also looking forward to working on the Healthy Brain and Child Development Study to better understand brain growth in the first few years of life.

-Kaitlyn received her Bachelor’s Degree in Psychology and Human Development and Family Studies with a minor in Criminal Justice from the University of Wisconsin–Madison.
-During her time as an undergraduate student, she volunteered with the Rape Crisis Center and listened to survivors share how trauma impacted their daily lives.
-After graduation, Kaitlyn learned the importance of foundational developmental skills by working with young children who have autism; she provided play-based therapy to enhance children’s social and communicative skills before starting kindergarten.
-These experiences motivated her to return to graduate school to study toxic stress and development, with the goal of serving children and families in need of support.
-In the future, Kaitlyn aspires to continue researching children and families while also connecting research to real-world application through community outreach.
+I received my bachelor’s degree in psychology and Human Development & Family Studies with a minor in criminal justice from the University of Wisconsin–Madison.
+During my time as an undergraduate student, I volunteered with the Rape Crisis Center and listened to survivors share how trauma impacted their daily lives.
+After graduation, I learned the importance of foundational developmental skills by working with young children who have autism: I provided play-based therapy to enhance children’s social and communicative skills before starting kindergarten.
+These experiences motivated me to return to graduate school to study toxic stress and development with the goal of serving children and families in need of support.
+In the future, I aspire to continue researching children and families while also connecting research to real-world application through community outreach.

 Awards and Recognition

-2021 – School of Human Ecology Summer Time Academic Research (STAR) Award
+• School of Human Ecology Summer Time Academic Research (STAR) Award, 2021

 Department